 Back in October we were talking about articles for the run up to Christmas (yes, this stuff is all actually planned!) and the idea of a rewatch review of Love Actually was mentioned, especially a British take on the film.
 This took me a little by surprise, as I can’t help thinking that anything written by Richard Curtis could be anything other than quintessentially British.

-For those who have been living under rock for the last fifteen years, Love Actually is a collection of stories on the theme of love and relationships.
+For those who have been living under a rock for the last fifteen years, Love Actually is a collection of stories on the theme of love and relationships.
 The tweak to the story is that nearly all of the characters are linked in some way; related, professional ties, romantically, or friends.
-The exceptions are the singer Billy Mack (Bill Nighy) and his manager Joe (Gregor Fisher), the shop assistant/airport distraction Rufus (Rowan Atkinson).
+The exceptions are the singer Billy Mack (Bill Nighy), his manager Joe (Gregor Fisher), and the shop assistant/airport distraction Rufus (Rowan Atkinson).
 All the relationships would take too long to list.
 If you’re interested just Google “Love Actually relationships” and you’ll be swamped with articles, scholarly and less so, which explain all the various interactions.

 Who do you have to screw around here to get a cup of tea and a chocolate biscuit?